TCCQUPT/tc_learning_path/docs/en/git-and-github/git-functions.md

 6. **Commits**: Each time you save a change, Git creates a "commit" (a snapshot of your project at that moment).

-7. **Pushing**: Once you've made changes, push them to your forked repository.
+7. **Pushing Origin**: Once you've made changes, push them to your forked repository.

 8. **Pull Requests**: When your changes are ready, submit a Pull Request (PR) to the original repository.